STEM CELL THERAPY FOR HIPS

 HOW MANY STEM CELL TREATMENTS WILL I NEED FOR MY HIP TO HEAL?

-Typically, a single stem cell injection is all that is needed to repair most hip joint injuries.
-If the injury in the hip joint is more severe, then additional injections may be needed.
-In these cases, we inject additional PRP into the hip joint 2-3 months after the first injection to stimulate the initially injected stem cells.
-This usually produces the necessary healing effect when there is severe joint damage.
+Most hip joint injuries typically require only a single stem cell injection for repair.
+However, for more severe injuries in the hip joint, additional injections become necessary.
+In these cases, we administer additional PRP into the hip joint 2-3 months after the first injection to stimulate the stem cells initially injected.
+This approach often induces the necessary healing effect in instances of severe joint damage.

 ADULT STEM CELLS HARVESTED FROM YOUR OWN BONE MARROW

-Our procedure involves taking a concentrated stem cell sample from adult stem cells harvested from the bone marrow of the patient.
-These adult stem cells are responsible for repairing damaged tissue and making repairs in your body when necessary.
-Adult stem cell therapies in general do not pose any risk to the patients since adult stem cells come from our own bodies.
+Our procedure requires us to take a concentrated sample of stem cells from the patient’s bone marrow, where the body harbors adult stem cells.
+These stem cells undertake the task of repairing damaged tissue and initiating repairs in the body when necessary.
+Generally, adult stem cell therapies pose no risk to patients because the cells originate from their own bodies.

 MESENCHYMAL STEM CELLS FROM FAT

-We also use stem cells derived from adult fat tissue to heal the hip joint.
-These adult stem cells are known as mesenchymal stem cells (MSC’s) and share many of the same regenerative properties as adult bone marrow stem cells, but adult fat-derived stem cells possess other important qualities that make them unique.
-The adult fat-derived stem cell population is young and has the ability to multiply and differentiate into many cell types.
-This means adult stem cells from fat will not only stimulate adult bone marrow stem cells but also multiply themselves to amplify their positive effects on the hip joint.
+We also derive stem cells from adult fat tissue to heal the hip joint.
+Known as mesenchymal stem cells (MSCs), these adult stem cells possess many of the same regenerative properties as those from bone marrow but also exhibit unique important qualities.
+These adult fat-derived stem cells are young, capable of multiplying, and can differentiate into various cell types.
+This means they not only stimulate bone marrow stem cells but also multiply themselves, amplifying their positive effects on the hip joint.

 HOW SAFE IS STEM CELL THERAPY FOR HIPS?